The Ensign Group, Inc. research snapshot

 ENSG AI Stock Forecast Scenarios

-The ENSG AI stock forecast uses the midpoint of management's 2026 diluted EPS guidance, or $7.55, as the starting point.
-The audited three-year model used 15% annual EPS growth and a 32x exit multiple for the bullish case, 10% growth and 24x for the base case, and negative 15% growth and 16x for the bearish case.
-It produced reference values near $367, $241, and $74.
+The ENSG AI stock forecast uses the midpoint of management's raised 2026 diluted EPS guidance, or $7.80, as the starting point.
+The three-year scenario model used 15% annual EPS growth and a 32x exit multiple for the bullish case, 10% growth and 24x for the base case, and negative 15% growth and 16x for the bearish case.
+It produced reference values near $380, $249, and $77.
 These are scenario outputs, not promised prices.

 Bullish case

-More likely if occupancy and skilled mix keep improving, acquisitions stabilize on schedule, 2026 guidance is met or raised, the 3.2% FY2026 SNF payment update supports revenue, and independent reviews do not substantiate the external regulatory allegations.
+More likely if occupancy and skilled mix keep improving, acquisitions stabilize on schedule, raised 2026 guidance is met or exceeded, reimbursement supports revenue, the securities investigations resolve without material findings, and the market keeps a premium earnings multiple.

 Base case

-More likely if Ensign delivers the current EPS range, revenue growth slows toward a high single-digit or low double-digit rate, cash flow funds maintenance capital and measured acquisitions, and the market keeps a premium but lower multiple around the mid-20s.
+More likely if Ensign delivers the raised EPS range, revenue growth stays near a mid-teens rate, cash flow funds maintenance capital and measured acquisitions, investigations remain open without near-term resolution, and the market holds a premium but lower multiple.

 Bearish case